 Professional photography & video

-Professional and commercial photography and video shootings at Desert X locations are not allowed.
-If you have a location request please contact our Communications and Media team at Lyn Winter Inc. to obtain the necessary approvals from Desert X and other copyright holders.
+Professional and commercial photography and video shoots at Desert X locations are not allowed.
+In rare instances, permission will be granted to sponsors after obtaining necessary approvals from Desert X and other copyright holders.
 To file a request email firstname.lastname@example.org

 Don’t forget to sign up for our email newsletter on our website to stay up-to-date on all things Desert X – the email sign up is located at the bottom of the website.